- March 6, 2019

 Letters of recommendation are a unique part of the application in that they are the only opportunity for others to speak about you, instead of you speaking about yourself.
 Applicants should use this opportunity to find recommenders who can speak glowingly both about the applicant’s academic/professional qualities and about their character, work ethic, and personality.

 The ideal recommender is someone who has direct experience with the applicant’s academic or professional work product.
 Note that this direct experience is more important than the recommender’s title or level of prestige.
-If you are working as a legal assistant before attending law school, for example, it would usually be better to get a letter of recommendation from a junior associate who directly supervised you than it would be a senior partner who only experienced your work indirectly.
+If you are working as a legal assistant before attending law school, for example, it would usually be better to get a letter of recommendation from a junior lawyer who directly supervised you than it would be a senior partner who only experienced your work indirectly.

 In almost all cases, applicants should submit at least one letter of recommendation from a professor (ideally an undergraduate professor).
+Please click here to find out more about letters of recommendation.

 After You Submit Your Law School Application